 In areas where the soil remains well above freezing, root quality will decline over winter, so this method is not really viable.
 In cool climates, where soil temperatures hold near or slightly above freezing, carrots can remain in the ground through the winter with no additional protection.
 In cold climates, before the ground freezes, the bed should be insulated with 12 to 18 inches of straw or fallen leaves and then covered with plastic.
 Uncover the bed and sweep aside the mulch as needed to harvest throughout the winter.

-The care you take in harvesting and storing carrots affects their storage quality.
+Observe proper care in the way you harvest and clean and store your carrots, as this will affect their storage quality.
 They can easily become soft and slimy, but if they are properly handled, carrots will last up to a month or more in storage.